cooltwin/Fault-Tolerant-Distributed-File-System/README.md

 RUNNING THE PROGRAM
 --------------------------------------------------------------------------------------------------------

-1) In the src directory class files are generated for all the classes
+1) In the src directory class files are generated for all the classes \n
 2) Check the entries in the Config file and open all the machines mentioned in the config file
 3) Do:java StaticVoting machine number
 eg java StaticVoting net01